 But unfortunately today you don’t find it within psychiatry, or really within the mainstream mental health industry at all.
 There are small pockets of questioning.
-Without wanting to claim that there no such thing as mental illness, people are saying there is such a thing, but it isn’t what you’re telling us it is, and we want to be free to figure it out for ourselves.
+Without wanting to claim that there is no such thing as mental illness, people are saying there is such a thing, but it isn’t what you’re telling us it is, and we want to be free to figure it out for ourselves.
 And there are other approaches, especially when it comes to psychotic disorders, where people are doing research now that is interested in the meaning of psychosis, both the content and the existence of it.

 Guernica: But in general, it’s pretty small compared to the mainstream model?

 Gary Greenberg: It is infinitesimal.
 And the momentum continues in the direction of neuroscience, despite the fact that so far it’s been a bust.
 Of course neuroscience is important and it’s going to someday yield something that is useful.
-But the idea that we’re going to MRI our way to an understanding of mental illness and how to treat it is just mind boggling to me.
+But the idea that we’re going to MRI our way to an understanding of mental illness and how to treat it is just mind-boggling to me.
 It’s important to be researching this stuff, but there are some issues that are just more immediate and relevant and can actually be dealt with.

 The difficulty of the average American life is so underestimated and the obvious psychological sequelae of huge dislocations, like the diminishing middle class, like the loss of manufacturing jobs, all of these things that are happening right in front of us about which the only solution is what—have a better attitude?
 Turn it into an illness that’s treated with resiliency training or with drugs?
-It’s like you want to take the people who have their hands on the levers of power and shake them, and say what the fuck is the matter with you?
+It’s like you want to take the people who have their hands on the levers of power and shake them, and say What the fuck is the matter with you?
 How much do you think we’re going to take?
 But the answer is, obviously, tragically, an infinite amount.